-The Overseas Highway, the southernmost leg of U.S. Highway 1 and sometimes called "The Highway That Goes to Sea" is a modern wonder.
+The Overseas Highway, the southernmost leg of U.S. Highway 1 and sometimes called, "The Highway That Goes to Sea," is a modern wonder.
 The road, that follows a trail originally blazed in 1912 by Henry Flagler's Florida East Coast Railroad, stretches from Miami to Key West.
-Condé Nast Traveler calls a journey down this highway the "Perfect Florida Keys Road Trip."

 When it was completed in 1938, the highway marked the beginning of an incredible adventure for the North American motorist, who could now travel 113 miles of roadway and cross 42 bridges to travel from Miami to the southernmost point in Key West.
 In 1982, 37 bridges were replaced with wider spans, including the well-known Seven Mile Bridge at Marathon.

 The Overseas Highway is just as it sounds, overseas.
 This means you’ll see some spectacular views, but you’ll also have stretches of road with nowhere to stop, unless you’re interested in pulling off into the water.
 But, as long as you’re prepared driving the Overseas Highway is a memorable experience.

 The first Key you’ll hit along the Overseas Highway is Key Largo.
 If you’re in need stretch your legs, stop at the Florida Keys Overseas Heritage Trail.
 Spanning mile markers (MM) 54.5 to 58.5 bayside, the eight-foot-wide Grassy Key Bikeway is landscaped and furnished with a split-rail fence as well as bollards to prohibit automobile access.
 The Heritage Trail is a paved recreational path that features crossways between bay side and ocean side and includes benches, an art bicycle rack, and a limestone column sign with an Overseas Heritage Trail map.